icon-project/icon-sdk-python/quickstart/README.md

     .build()
 ```

+- `nid` is networkId; 1: mainnet, 2-: etc.

+- `step_limit` is recommended by using 'default' step cost in the response of getStepCosts API.

+- `timestamp` is used to prevent the identical transactions.
+Only current time is required (Standard unit : us).
+If the timestamp is considerably different from the current time, the transaction will be rejected.

 Generate SignedTransaction to add signature of the transaction.

 ```python
 # Returns the signed transaction object having a signature